richafnu/Viva/Viva/learning/workday-create-raas-report.md

    1. **Sign in**.
    2. Search for "Create Custom Report."

-1. Configure the report parameters
+1. Configure the report parameters:

    1. Name the report "Viva Learning Self Enrollment Report".
 The report name must match this string.
    2. Set Report Type as "Advanced."